GARDEN WALK HISTORY

 The response was so positive, we grew to 84 gardens and 10 green business spaces.
-We added an extra day, more educational vendors, a guided bike tour, and brought in Lisa Orgler, landscape designer/instructor/blogger from Iowa.
+We added an extra day, more educational vendors, a guided bike tour, and brought in Lisa Orgler, landscape designer, instructor, and blogger from Iowa.
+We also sold Garden Walk T-shirts.
 These successes showed us the power of flowers to inspire, beautify and build community.

-We added 24 new gardens.
-This year we focused on native plants, creating 9 educational demo gardens on specific native plants for specific places.
+We added 24 new gardens and focused on native plants, creating 9 educational demo gardens on specific native plants for specific places.
 Saturday, our keynote speaker was: Dr. Doug Tallamy, renown speaker/author of “Bringing Nature Home” and “The Living Landscape”.
 Sunday, we listened as Chris Cosby, noted local native plantsman told us the best native plants for our region.
-A shuttle bus and art vendors was added.
+A shuttle bus and art vendors were added.

 “Come visit our garden walk and see what a celebration of gardening can do to a neighborhood and the community at large! “